amakhija/docs-bosh/content/windows-stemcell-create.md

 1. Select or create a folder where you want to upload the Windows Server ISO.
 1. Click **Upload a File** and select the Windows Server ISO.

-You can use the `scp` utility instead of the vSphere Web Client to copy the file directly to the datastore server.
+You can also use the `scp` utility instead of the vSphere Web Client to copy the file directly to the datastore server.

 ###<a name='create-customize-vm'></a>Create and Customize a Base VM